bereal/sitemon/README.md

 ## Testing

-Producer part includes some amount of business logic, such as analyzing the site state.
+Producer part includes some amount of high-level logic, such as analyzing the site state.
 That part is covered by unit tests with mocks.

 Unit tests can be run using `pytest` assuming that the dependencies are installed: